Progressive supranuclear palsy

 0 images remaining

 Marked atrophy of midbrain with cerebral and cerebellar atrophy.
 Sagittal midbrain to pons ratio = 0.11.
-On sagittal images it is possible to characterise the hummingbird sign.
+On sagittal images it is possible to characterize the hummingbird sign.

 Progressive supranuclear palsy (PSP), also known as the Steele-Richardson-Olszewski syndrome, is a neurodegenerative disease with no efficacious treatment.